ryvn-mango/aws-rds-postgres/README.md

 ## Security Considerations

-- The security group created by this module allows inbound access on port 5432 from all IP addresses (0.0.0.0/0).
-Consider restricting this to specific IP ranges for production environments.
+- By default, the security group allows inbound access on port 5432 from all IP addresses (0.0.0.0/0).
+It's strongly recommended to restrict this using the `ingress_cidr_blocks` variable in production environments.
-- Database encryption is enabled by default.
+- Database encryption is enabled by default using AWS KMS.
 - Final snapshots are created by default when destroying the database (skip_final_snapshot = false).
+- The module uses Kubernetes backend configuration.
+Ensure your Terraform environment is properly configured for this.

 ## License